 St Andrews is one of Scotland’s most beautiful towns, successfully blending traditional character with a vibrant mix of outstanding recreational facilities.
-The town has a burgeoning cultural scene, with the award-winning Byre Theatre and museums, as well as many exciting visitor attractions, excellent shopping and a collection of restaurants and bars serving delicious, Scottish cuisine.
+The town has a burgeoning cultural scene as well as many exciting visitor attractions, excellent shopping and a collection of restaurants and bars serving delicious, Scottish cuisine.

 The town is located on the East Coast of Scotland, in the Kingdom of Fife, and contains a fascinating history.
 Take in the heritage of the town with an exclusive guided tour, as you explore the cobbled streets and the nooks and crannies of the University of St Andrews, the most ancient in Scotland, and today a thriving centre of excellence made popular by Prince William, Britain’s future King, who chose to study in St Andrews.
 Afterwards visit St Andrews Castle and the Cathedral ruins.
 There are also many picturesque fishing villages to explore nearby.